 Plan Review Process

-Once submittals are turned into the City, plans will be distributed to a Development Services plans examiner and the Fire Department for review.
+Once the appropriate design files are uploaded into our permit system, our staff will automatically be notified and the project will be entered into the Development Services and Fire Department plan review queue.
 Comments from the review will be forwarded by Development Services to the design professional who prepared the drawings.
-The goal of the Development Services and Fire department staff is to complete review of new structures and additions to existing structures within ten (10) business days.
-The goal for all other permit applications is seven (7) business days.
+The goal of the Development Services and Fire Department staff is to complete review of new structures and additions to existing structures within ten (10) business days.
+Our goal for all other permit applications is seven (7) business days.

-Upon review of the comments, the design professional must make any requested changes and resubmit the necessary resubmittals to Development Services.
-The resubmitted information will then be distributed for review.
-The goal is to review all re-submittals within five (5) business days.
+Upon review of the comments, the design professional must make any requested changes and resubmit the necessary documents to Development Services via the portal link provided.
+As with the initial review, staff will be automatically notified and the project will be entered again into the plan review queue.
+Our goal is to review all re-submittals within five (5) business days.
 If all of the issues from the original comment list are resolved, the plans will be approved.
 Otherwise, another comment list will be sent to the design professional showing issues that still need resolved.

 The Development Services staff will notify the applicant once the permit has been approved and is ready to be issued.
 If the project requires a final development plan application reviewed by the Development Services Department, the building permit will not be issued until that application has been approved.
 Likewise, if the project requires review and approval of the Jackson County Health Department, the permit cannot be issued until the Jackson County Health Department has approved the project.

 All fees associated with the building permit are collected at the time of permit issuance.
-Our policy is to issue one permit to the person or company responsible for the overall completion of the project.
-The permit would cover all phases of the construction of the project and any related private services.
+Our policy is to issue a permit to the general contracting company responsible for the overall completion of the project.
+The permit would cover all aspects of the construction of the project and any related private services.
 The City of Lee’s Summit does not charge separate application or plan review fee for commercial building permits.

 For an accurate estimate of the building permit fee for a project, please contact Development Services at 816.969.1200, utilize the Fee Estimation Tool worksheet, or go to the Contact Us page and choose “Development Services” as the department to contact.